S564200/my2-Boda/README.md

 > "A man who dares to waste one hour of time has not discovered the value of life." - *Charles Darwin*

 ---
-# How to export Flowbite React theme (JSON) from Figma?"
+# How to export Flowbite React theme (JSON) from Figma?

 > Out UI/UX designer has created some examples/libraries in the Figma design system based on the Flowbite components.